 HEW 401 ASSESSMENT AND EVALUATION IN HEALTH WELLNESS

 Prerequisites: HEW 305.
 Concepts surrounding assessment and evaluation of health promotion programs; health promotion process and planning including needs assessment, evaluation measures, research design, and measurement evaluation.

 HEW 411 CRITICAL ISSUES IN HEALTH AND WELLNESS

 Prerequisites: HEW 312 and CWP 102.
 One’s interaction with his/her many environments and the implications this has on various health behaviors.
 Facts, attitudes, and behaviors important in confronting critical and current health issues.

 HEW 412 COMMUNITY HEALTH PROMOTION PROGRAMS

 Prerequisites: HEW 312.
 Provides an opportunity to use community health promotion concepts.
 Explores the major components of planning and implementing community health promotion programs.
 Current behavioral and cognitive theories and models of health promotion programs will be examined.
 Principles presented in class during exams and health promotion-planning experiences.
 Offered every semester.

 HEW 425 ALCOHOL PROBLEMS

-Prerequisite: Upper-division status.
+Prerequisite: Junior or Senior Status.
 A seminar designed for students as prospective citizens, teachers, supervisors, and voluntary government personnel concerned with individual and community health problems.
 Emphasis on understanding the widespread effects of alcohol, its relationship to health and disease, and implications for health and therapy.
 Offered spring only.